Food for Peace: Public Law 480 (1954)

-On July 10, 1954, Dwight D. Eisenhower signed the Agricultural Trade Development and Assistance Act — or Public Law (P.L.)
+On July 10, 1954, Dwight D. Eisenhower, another Kansan, signed the Agricultural Trade Development and Assistance Act — or Public Law (P.L.)
 480 — an action which simultaneously created the Office of Food for Peace.
 By signing this legislation, the President laid "the basis for a permanent expansion of our exports of agricultural products with lasting benefits to ourselves and peoples of other lands."
 The bill, a solution for food deficient, cash-poor countries, created a secondary foreign market by allowing food-deficient countries to pay for American food imports in their own currencies instead of in U.S. dollars.
 These currencies were, for the most part, worthless outside their issuing countries.
 The U.S. used these currencies to pay for economic development projects inside those countries.

 The law's original purpose was to expand international trade, to promote the economic stability of American agriculture, to make maximum use of surplus agricultural commodities in the furtherance of foreign policy, and to stimulate the expansion of foreign trade in agricultural commodities produced in the United States.
 Critics view the law as "a means of disposing of costly domestic agricultural surpluses."

 The law was originally drafted by future Foreign Agricultural Service (FAS) administrator Gwynn Garnett after returning from a trip to India in 1950.
 The bill is unusual in that it gave the FAS the ability to conclude agreements with foreign governments without the approval of the United States Senate.

 Lyndon B. Johnson limited the PL-480 grain shipments for critical famine aid to India, to pressure it into toning down its criticism on the US involvement in the Vietnam War.